-The Undergraduate Project Lab
+The Undergraduate Projects Lab

 The UPL is a space for students with an interest in computer science to meet each other, work on projects together, and participate in events.
 The UPL tradition has been carried on since the 1980s, under the advisorship of Professor Barton Miller and an unbroken lineage of elected student coordinators.
 We are always looking for new members with all levels of experience to join us and become the next generation of the UPL.
 We also operate a Discord server!